 An independent show guide not a venue or show.
 All tickets 100% guaranteed, some are resale, prices may be above face value.We're an independent show guide not a venue or show.
 We sell primary, discount and resale tickets, all 100% guaranteed prices may be above face value.We are an independent show guide not a venue or show.
 We sell primary, discount and resale tickets, all 100% guaranteed and they may be priced above or below face value.

-Chris from Madison, Wisconsin
+Gail from Milwaukee, Wisconsin

 This is what our reviewer, Nicola Quinn, had to say when she saw Hamilton on Broadway in 2015: Lin-Manuel Miranda was inspired by his love for 90's rap and hip hop, and Broadway - it's in this mash-up that we experience music which moves by lyrics, beats

 Please note: The term Century II Concert Hall and/or Hamilton as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Century II Concert Hall and/or Hamilton and are used herein for factual descriptive purposes only.

 We are in no way associated with or authorized by the Century II Concert Hall and/or Hamilton and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.